vyuh/sudoku-lister/README.txt

 please point out if it does not work as exhibited. i will correct it.

-i am in search of a computer with enough resouces to undertake the task of histogramming all sudokus.
+i am in search of a computer with enough resources to undertake the task of histogramming all sudokus.

 or should i make a distributed system!?